STAR Approach MBA Essay

 While drafting achievement essays for your B-school application letters, remember that the two most crucial parts of the story are the actions you took on time and the results you achieved because of it.

 The actions you describe offer a glimpse into how you handle specific situations, revealing your strengths and capabilities.
 The outcomes demonstrate your ability to effectively influence and execute the necessary actions when it matters most.
-Utilizing the STAR writing method in your application essays can serve as an effective tool to articulate your thoughts both clearly and concisely.
+Utilizing the STAR approach MBA essays can serve as an effective tool to articulate your thoughts both clearly and concisely.

 FOLLOWING THE STAR WRITING FORMAT